 - Sustainable finance

-A level AAB - you will also need Grade B/Grade 6 in English and Mathematics at GCSE
+A level: AAB as well as Grade B/Grade 6 in English and Mathematics at GCSE

 Degree of Bachelor of Arts and Sciences (BASc)